lubar/lubar.github.io/_posts/2012-12-08-crowdsource-the-world.md

 <iframe width="720" height="405" src="https://www.youtube.com/embed/sQh-_OTdICM" frameborder="0" allowfullscreen></iframe>

-I look forward to more inspirational events and spreading the word about how technology can change the world[^1].
+I look forward to speaking at more inspirational events like this and spreading the word about how technology can change the world[^1].

-[^1]: on the topic of using technology to change the world, shout out to Christian Genco who spoke right before me on why [you should learn to program](http://christian.gen.co/you-should-learn-to-program)!
+[^1]: On the topic of using technology to change the world, shout out to Christian Genco who spoke right before me on why [you should learn to program](http://christian.gen.co/you-should-learn-to-program)!